 AWARDS AND PUBLICATIONS

 - Finalist for Outdoor Photographer’s annual American Landscape contest

 - 1st Place in the biennial “Soul of City Park” photography contest in the category of Art/Architecture/Trees

-- Participating photographer in the 2016 PhotoNOLA annual festival of photography
+- Participating photographer in the 2016 and 2018 PhotoNOLA annual festival of photography

 - Published in the award-winning book The Gardener’s Garden available on Amazon

 Photograph licensing is offered.
-For prints, please contact me for more information.
+To purchase prints, please click here.
 Thank you for your interest.